xx025/pycvt/README.md

-"sliding_crop",         # crop an image using sliding windows "scale_boxes",          # scale bounding boxes by a factor "get_color",             # get a color for a given class id "test_file",            # one test file for testing purposes
+"sliding_crop",         # crop an image using sliding windows "scale_boxes",          # scale bounding boxes by a factor "get_color",             # get a color for a given class id "example_file",            # one example file for testing purposes

 ```